jingzhian/mkdocs-md-notes/docs/ophthalmology.md

 Amaurosis fugax is usually caused by atheroemboli from the carotid arteries and causes temporary vision loss.
 Swelling of the optic disc may be seen in some cases but no retinal hemorrhage.

 Muscular Disorders Related to the Eyes
 -------------------------------

+### CN III problems

+CN III has 2 major components as follows:

+- Inner somatic fibers - innervate the levator muscle of the eyelid and 4 of the extraocular muscles (EOMs) (superior rectus, medial rectus, inferior rectus, inferior oblique)
+- **Superficial parasympathetic fibers** - innervate the sphincter of the iris and the ciliary muscles (controlling pupil constriction).

+#### Diabetic Ophthalmoplegia

+The most common cause of CN III palsy in adults is **ischemic neuropathy** due to poorly controlled **diabetes mellitus**.

+Ischemic oculomotor (CN III) palsy is commonly associated with poorly controlled diabetes mellitus and is characterized by damage to the inner somatic nerve fibers while sparing the more peripheral parasympathetic fibers.
+This manifests with ptosis, "down-and-out" gaze, diplopia, and normal pupillary response.

+Because the inner somatic fibers are farther from the blood supply, they are more susceptible to ischemic injury.
+Therefore, patients with ischemic CN III palsy typically have paralysis of the levator muscle (**ptosis**) and 4 EOMs (**"down-and-out-gaze"**) with **preserved pupillary response**.

+*Case: A 64-year-old woman is brought to the emergency department due to sudden-onset double vision for the past few hours.
+She has had no headache, vertigo, or slurring of speech and no focal weakness or numbness.
+The patient has a history of hypertension, type 2 diabetes mellitus with poor glycemic control, and chronic kidney disease.
+She smokes cigarettes but does not use alcohol or illicit drugs.
+Blood pressure is 140/90 mm Hg and pulse is 82/min.
+Physical examination shows ptosis of her right eye.
+The right eyelid is manually elevated, showing the right eye in a "down-and-out" position.
+Right eye adduction, elevation, and depression movements are significantly impaired.
+Left extraocular movements are normal in all directions.
+Bilateral pupils are equal and reactive to light.
+The remainder of the neurologic examination is normal.*

+#### Compression of CNIII

+Nerve compression (eg, aneurysm, tumor) of CN III can cause similar manifestations to ischemic palsy.
+However, nerve compression usually also affects the parasympathetic fibers, leading to an abnormal pupillary response (eg, mydriasis).

+#### Isolated nerve inflammation of CN III

+(eg, vasculitis, autoimmune disorders)  Much less common than an ischemic pathology, especially in patients with extensive vascular risk factors.

+### EOM infiltration

+(eg, inflammatory, neoplastic, infective) can result in unilateral or bilateral ophthalmoparesis, which typically does not isolate to a single cranial nerve.
+This patient with vascular risk factors has deficits isolated to CN III, suggesting an ischemic etiology.

+### **Strabismus** (ocular misalignment)

+This patient has **strabismus**, which is **ocular misalignment** characterized by nasal (esotropia) or temporal (exotropia) deviation of the eye.
+Intermittent strabismus can be expected in infants age <4 months due to immature extraocular muscles (ocular instability of infancy).
+However, strabismus beyond early infancy must be treated to prevent **amblyopia**, a functional reduction in visual acuity from disuse of the deviated eye.

+**Clinical Features**

+- Constant eye deviation at any age
+- Intermittent eye deviation at age >4 months
+- Eye deviation on cover test
+- Asymmetric corneal light reflexes
+- Asymmetric intensity of red reflexes
+- Torticollis or head tilt
+- The **cover test** is performed by covering one eye and observing for movement in the other while the child focuses on an object.
+A normal eye maintains the same position without moving; a misaligned eye shifts to refixate on the object when the normal eye is covered.

+**Complication**

+- Amblyopia (reduced visual acuity)
+- Diplopia

+**Management**

+- Screening for strabismus should be performed at every well child visit until age 5 because treatment outcomes are best when initiated while the visual cortex is most malleable.
+- prescription eyeglasses for correction of significant refractive errors (if present)
+- and promoting the use of the affected eye
+  - the amblyopic eye can be strengthened by patching the normal eye
+  - or **blurring the vision of the normal eye** with cycloplegic drops (eg, atropine)

 ### Facial Nerve Palsy